DavidRC-Projects/motus_physio/README.md

 - **Python**: PEP8 compliance with proper formatting and documentation.
 - **JavaScript**: JSHint validation with ES6 compatibility.
 - **HTML/CSS**: W3C validation for markup and styling.
-- **Performance**: Lighthouse testing for desktop and mobile devices.

 For detailed testing procedures, results, and validation reports, see [TESTING.md](TESTING.md).